mangar/my_pushbullet/README.md

 This is a gem to run in a Rails project to connect and send push notifications to your Android and browser (Firefox and Chrome) via [Pushbullet](https://www.pushbullet.com).
 If you don't have the app installed in your mobile, you should.

+## Test

+You can test the GEM here: [http://my-pushbullet.herokuapp.com/](http://my-pushbullet.herokuapp.com/)

 ## Usage

 1. Install the Gem